Her Fearful Symmetry: Plot summary

 Valentina plans to fake her own death.
 She asks her aunt to temporarily remove her soul and instructs Robert to preserve her body.
 Horrified, Robert refuses to participate.
 He decides to read the diaries and letters that Elspeth left him when she died.
-He finds out that there was no rift between Edwina and Elspeth, but rather a secret they shared that made it impossible for them to be together again: for decades, the two woman have been assuming each other's identity.
+He finds out that there was no rift between Edwina and Elspeth, but rather a secret they shared that made it impossible for them to be together again: for decades, the two women have been assuming each other's identity.
 The recently deceased "Elspeth" (actually Edwina) is the mother of Julia and Valentina.
 Decades ago, Elspeth was engaged to Jack, an American working in London.
 Insecure about their relationship, she pretended to be Edwina and made advances toward Jack to test him.
 Jack knew that she was not Edwina, but played along anyway.
 On April Fool's Day, Jack and (the real) Edwina become intoxicated at a party and later have sex, which Jack was too inebriated to remember.

 Thereafter, Elspeth marries Jack, but it was actually Edwina who moved to America with him, and gave birth to Julia and Valentina.
 When the girls were four months old, Edwina brought them to London, and they switched places so that Elspeth could be together with Jack.
 Edwina had been living away from her children until her death.

 Later, Valentina, Robert, and Elspeth proceed with the plan.
 "Elspeth" removes and holds onto Valentina's soul.
 Robert then makes it appear as if an asthma attack killed Valentina.
 Julia discovers Valentina's body and is devastated.
 A funeral is held with Valentina's coffin being interred in the family mausoleum in Highgate Cemetery.
 Later that day, Robert retrieves the body and takes it to his flat.
 When Valentina's body is woken up, Robert discovers that the soul inside Valentina is "Elspeth."
 She tells Robert that Valentina's soul has dispersed, and that she decided to take over the body.

 Valentina then becomes a ghost trapped inside the apartment.
 Julia continues living there, hoping to one day see her as Valentina had seen Elspeth.
 Eventually, the sisters are able to communicate with one another, and Valentina learns how to leave the apartment.
 While Julia remains sad for her sister's fate, Valentina is now free and happy.

 Eventually, Martin moves out of his apartment and his son Theo moves in.
 Soon after, Julia and Theo begin dating.